Spain - ECommerceSpain - ECommerce

 Domestic eCommerce (B2C)

-Top product categories for online purchases by consumers were travel and hotel, direct marketing, ticket services, electronics, clothing and food.
+B2C ecommerce increased in 2018 by 25 percent to Euros 24 billon (USD28 billion) with double digit growth estimated for the coming year.
+Top product categories for online purchases by consumers were travel and hotel, ticket services, clothing, electronics and food, with the value of most of the purchases ranging from $100 - $500.
 Credit cards were one of the most widely used payment methods.
 The Spanish Markets and Competition Commission has developed detailed statistical data by quarter, based on credit card payment information for e-commerce transactions.
+AliExpress & Wallapop are the most popular retail apps across mobile devices.
+Eighty-three percent of Spanish online purchases were made from Spanish websites.
+(Source: https://www.ecommercefoundation.org/blog/news-and-publications-1/post/press-release-2018-ecommerce-report-spain-12)

-According to the Spanish Statistical Office, over 20 percent of companies with more than 10 employees made sales in 2016 through ecommerce, while 31 percent made purchases.
+According to the Spanish Statistical Office, just about 20 percent of companies with more than 10 employees made sales in 2017 and T1 2018 through eCommerce, while 32 percent made purchases.

-There has been a significant recent growth in the number of companies and depth of their eCommerce-related services offered in Spain related to logistics, shipping warehousing and fulfillment.
+The number of companies and the depth of their eCommerce-related services related to logistics, shipping warehousing and fullfillment has recently seen a significant growth in Spain.
 The U.S. Commercial Service can assist in identifying a reliable partner.

 eCommerce Intellectual Property Rights